rieder/amuse/index.md

 ### Support or Contact

 If you have a question, bug report, or feature request, please make a new issue on the [main AMUSE github page](https://github.com/amusecode/amuse) and we will try to answer as soon as possible.
+You can also reach us by email: <info@amusecode.org>.